iOffice/ioffice.github.io/api/endpoints/contact.md

     [Contact][]

 ### Edit a Contact [PUT]
-To update a Contact send JSON with the id and updated value for one or more of the attributes.
+To update a Contact send JSON with the Contact's `ID` and updated value for one or more of the attributes.

++ Parameters
+    + id (string) ...
+ID of the Contact

 + Request (application/json)